Best Gear For Great Lakes River Salmon

 Best Gear For Great Lakes Salmon

 I have been guiding for 20 years and fishing for Great Lakes salmon in rivers all around Lake Ontario, Lake Huron, and Lake Erie for over 35 years.
-This is the advice and recommendations that I give to all my clients who want the best gear for Great Lakes River salmon.
+I give this advice and recommendation to all my clients who want the best gear for Great Lakes River salmon.

 Keep an eye out for my GUIDE TIPS . . . .
 Which I’ve scattered throughout this page.